RyPoints/expresstimes/README.md

 ## From Dev to Production
 I consider this more of a dev project, a tech demo.
 If this was going to move to production, even more work would be needed, including:

-* Scrolling functionality would need to be added to the details screen of the grid.
 * Inputs from users would need to be checked to see if they were well-formed and for security purposes, because we are accepting HTML inputs, before passing them along.
 * Error handling would need to be added.